kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 -   In line 9, **main() method terminates** and the **stack memory created for main() method is destroyed**.
 Also, the **program ends** at this line, hence **Java Runtime frees all the memory and ends the execution of the program**.
 #### Difference between Java Heap Space and Stack Memory
 1.  **Heap** memory is used by **all the parts of the application** whereas **stack** memory is used only by **one thread of execution**.
-2. Whenever an **object** is created, it’s always **stored in the Heap space and stack memory c ontains the reference to it.
+2. Whenever an **object** is created, it’s always **stored in the Heap space and stack memory contains the reference to it.
 Stack memory only contains local primitive variables and reference variables to objects in heap space**.
 3. Objects stored in the heap are globally accessible whereas stack memory can’t be accessed by other threads.
 4. Memory management in stack is done in LIFO manner whereas it’s more complex in Heap memory because it’s used globally.
 Heap memory is divided into Young-Generation, Old-Generation etc, more details at  [Java Garbage Collection](https://www.journaldev.com/2856/java-jvm-memory-model-memory-management-in-java).
 5. Stack memory is short-lived whereas heap memory lives from the start till the end of application execution.